carolriady/connectfour/README.md

 The standard board size for Connect Four is six rows of seven columns, but your Board class should be able to handle boards of any dimensions.
 However, for simplicity we will preserve the four-in-a-row requirement for winning the game regardless of the board size (even for boards with dimensions less than 4x4).

-In this cod4e, I define a more “intelligent” computer player – one that uses techniques from artificial intelligence (AI) to choose its next move.
+In this code, I define a more “intelligent” computer player – one that uses techniques from artificial intelligence (AI) to choose its next move.

 In particular, this “AI player” will look ahead some number of moves into the future to assess the impact of each possible move that it could make for its next move, and it will assign a score to each possible move.
 And since each move corresponds to a column number, it will effectively assign a score to each column.